 Answer: Elite matches will typically be played on the weekend, either Saturday or Sunday.
-Your coach may schedule some scrimmages during the week.
+Your coach may schedule some games during the week.

 Q: What age division should I apply for?

-Answer: The Elite season aligns with the 2014-2015 AYSO Membership year.
+Answer: Application for the Elite program aligns with the 2015-2016 AYSO Membership year.
 Please see the table below for player division and ages.

 |Age Guide for 2015-2016 Membership Year|